-Over the years I have seen many patients who are plagued with emotional and physical symptoms.
+Over the years I have seen many patients, and most recently the physicians and executives I coach, who are plagued with emotional and physical symptoms.
 Many of them had been taking care of everyone else except themselves.
 And many were in stressful relationships with intimate or business partners, children, relatives, their finances, and/or work.

 Do you hold onto something that no longer serves you while your health deteriorates?
 How and when do you leave your comfort zone and make changes for your own survival?
 If you waited for the ‘perfect time’ to make a hard decision, you’d probably never make the decision.